Why 222nm in Occupied Spaces

 Results from laboratory testing and clinical studies suggest that 222nm far-UVC is capable of inactivating viruses and bacteria in short time periods at energy levels that do not harm eyes and skin, allowing it to be used in occupied rooms.

-The key property of 222nm far-UVC that makes it different from other UV wavelengths is that the 222nm wavelength easily penetrates and inactivates both viruses and bacteria, while having minimal penetration into the biologically sensitive nucleus of human cells.
+The key property of 222nm far-UVC that makes it different from other UV wavelengths is that the 222nm wavelength can easily penetrate and inactivate both viruses and bacteria, while having minimal penetration into the biologically sensitive nucleus of human cells.

 Since the proteins on the top layers of our skin and in the cornea of our eyes absorb 222nm far-UVC, the 222nm wavelength does not penetrate these tissues to depths associated with sunburn, skin cancer, cataracts, photokeratitis, and other conditions.
 In contrast, possible acute and chronic damage to eyes and skin may result from the more generally employed 254nm UV wavelength used in many germicidal lamps, although this UV wavelength can be used in interior spaces under certain conditions that sharply limit human exposure.
 In addition, although lamps in the 405-430nm wavelength range can also be used in occupied spaces, they are not as effective against viruses as lamps with lower-range UVC wavelengths.